-Avoid typing descriptive fields if you can: You may type them differently every time.
+Avoid typing metadata values if you can: You might type them differently every time.
 This makes classification very difficult.
-For example, 'Pharma' or 'Pharmaceutical' may mean the same subject field, yet memoQ can't connect them.
+For example, 'Pharma' or 'Pharmaceutical' might mean the same subject field, but memoQ can't connect them.

 - Don't type anything in the template. memoQ will ask you to type a value when you create a project from the template.
 This is the traditional behavior.